Documentation Index

 becomes a generated Bake matrix for publish where:

-- the same source target is reused
+- The same source target is reused

-- the
+- The

 runtime axis expands into one variant per value

-- the generated target name includes the matrix value
+- The generated target name includes the matrix value

-- the chart receives
+- The chart receives

 RUNTIME as a build arg